Georgia - From East to West

 For those who feel energetic enough, there’s the chance to spend a few hours nosing around the National Museum.
 Situated in a grand building on Rustaveli Avenue, this impressive museum displays a wealth of pre-Christian gold, including 2000-year-old ornaments from the Kingdom of Colchis, home of the legendary golden fleece.

-Tonight, after some time to relax, you’re off for a welcome supra at one of our favourite Tbilisi restaurants.
+Tonight, after some time to relax back at the hotel, we’ll whisk you off for a welcome supper at one of our favourite Tbilisi restaurants.
 Georgian food, like its architecture, is a medley of influences, and justly famous.
 It’s also a direct reflection of the people’s legendary – and seemingly boundless – sense of hospitality.
 This is, after all, a nation where guests are exalted as ‘gifts from God.’
 By now you’ll understand why people rave about Georgia’s food, wine and hospitality.
-You are in the same hotel tonight.
+You are in the same hotel again tonight.

 Start point: Tbilisi